unicode-org/message-format-wg/spec/README.md

-Updates to this specification will not change the syntactical meaning, the runtime output, or other behaviour of valid messages written for earlier versions of this specification that only use functions defined in this specification.
+Updates to this specification will not change the syntactical meaning, the runtime output, or other behaviour of valid messages written for earlier versions of this specification that only use functions defined in this specification and options explicitly defined for them.
 Updates to this specification will not remove any syntax provided in this version.
 Future versions MAY add additional structure or meaning to existing syntax.